draconisPW/PWMAngband/docs/command.rst

 ..

-Quit (``Q``)
+Retire (``Q``)
-  Kills your character and exits PWMAngband.
+  Retires your character and exits PWMAngband.
 You will be prompted to make sure you really want to do this, and then asked to verify that choice.
-Note that dead characters are dead forever.
+The only thing that can be done with a retired character's save file is to start the game from the beginning.
+You will have the option to reuse the same options and birth choices as the retired character when you do so.
   This command is also accessible by pressing '^C'.

 User Pref File Commands
 -----------------------